Adhil-Bin-Nadeer/SilentVoice/Images/Readme.md

+# Image - Proof of Work

-##This folder holds all the images we’re using as part of the project’s proof of concept.
+This folder holds all the images we’re using as part of the project’s proof of concept.
 Think of it as a visual sandbox:

-Rough sketches, mockups, and early design ideas
+1. Rough sketches, mockups, and early design ideas

-Screenshots showing how things might work
+2. Screenshots showing how things might work